Class of 2022

 - Hometown: Minneapolis, MN

 For the majority of her life, Sarah has been fascinated by the power of medicine and research.
-After making discoveries based on her own experience, Sarah invented a hand exercise device called the ViEx™ to help people with debilitating hand conditions.
-She holds two patents and founded the company Betts Hand Technologies as well as started a community outreach program which provides ViEx™ devices and services to those who are homebound or cannot afford to go to a clinic.
-Last year, Sarah was one of 25 students worldwide chosen to attend the Nobel Prize Ceremonies Week in Stockholm, Sweden.
-There, she had the opportunity to collaborate with the Karolinska Institute.
-Additionally, she conducted neuroscience research at Hennepin County Medical Center on diagnosing traumatic brain injuries more accurately.
+After making discoveries based on her own experience, Sarah invented a device called the ViEx™ to help people with debilitating hand conditions.
+She holds two patents, founded the company Betts Hand Technologies, and started a community outreach program which provides ViEx™ services to those who are homebound or cannot afford to go to a clinic.
+She is one of seven inventors worldwide chosen to represent the company Patient Innovation in 29 European countries to extend the impact of her device.
+Wanting to pursue her love of neuroscience, Sarah is currently researching Kabuki Syndrome in Dr. Haldar’s lab at Notre Dame’s Center for Rare and Neglected Diseases.

-Sarah is also passionate about violin, which she has been playing since age 3.
-Excited about the universality of music, Sarah won a scholarship to perform and conduct musical workshops in Cuba with local musicians.
+Sarah is also passionate about violin, which she has been playing since age three.
+Excited about the universality of music, she won a scholarship to perform and conduct musical workshops in Cuba with local musicians.
 She is currently a first violinist in the Notre Dame Symphony Orchestra and enjoys playing at dorm mass.
+Sarah was a dedicated alpine ski racer in high school and is now on the Notre Dame Waterski Team.

 - Areas of Study: Neuroscience & Behavior